nodejs/node/doc/api/cli.md

                  `PATH` environment variable accordingly.
 -->

-> Stability: 1.2 - Release candidate
+> Stability: 2 - Stable

 This runs a specified command from a package.json's `"scripts"` object.
 If a missing `"command"` is provided, it will list the available scripts.